 Error Possible Cause Possible Solution "Failed to extract the shared secret from the QR code" The QR code may not contain a proper TOTP registration URL.
 Ensure that the TOTP registration URL is accurate and uses proper syntax.
-For example, the TOTP registration URL usually starts with: otpauth://totp/IDENTIFICATION? secret=YOUR_SECRET "Failed to parse the QR code" The Web Macro Recorder could not parse the QR code element presented in the Web page.
-The Web Macro Recorder might be able to parse the QR code if it is converted to an image element.
+For example, the TOTP registration URL usually starts with: otpauth://totp/IDENTIFICATION? secret=YOUR_SECRET "Failed to parse the QR code" The Web Macro Recorder could not parse the QR The Web Macro Recorder might be able to parse the QR code if it is converted to